KORG ELECTRIBE WAVE IOS MUSIC PRODUCTION APP

 Getting started is a doddle with scale choices reflected in the keyboard layout.
 Hit Chord mode, engage the arpeggiator, spin an LFO, throw on some reverb, and you’re off.
 It doesn’t take long to generate complex and lush synth tones.
 Pure, iPad-poking fun.

-I expected MIDI editing a seven-inch iPad screen to be a nightmare.
+I expected MIDI editing on a seven-inch iPad screen to be a nightmare.
 Thankfully, Korg makes it very intuitive.
 The approach takes a little adjusting to but once you ‘get it’ you can drop in notes, build chords and change expressive parameters with ease.

 Electribe Wave’s drum sounds were close to what I’d expect in a third party producer’s sample pack.
 It doesn’t sound cheap.
 You get eight drum tracks and a drop-down menu on each track lets you swiftly build your kit of choice.
 Sequence beats or perform them in Record mode, then hit the Sequence tab to dial in expressive parameters — rolls for single beats, MIDI velocity, the usual stuff.
 The Groove setting is a fantastic value-add.
 If you’ve sequenced a straight 16th-note hat pattern, choosing a ‘groove’ for that track will alter the velocity of the hits; introducing movement without manual intervention.